Configure Authorization for Confluent Platform with Ansible Playbooks

 By default, there are two Kafka listeners: one for inter-broker communication and one for the Confluent Platform components.
 However, the component listener uses an authentication mode unsupported for external clients, and it is recommended that you configure at least one additional listener for your Kafka clients.
 See Configure listeners for details.

-Do not customize the listener named internal when configuring RBAC.
+Do NOT customize the listener named internal when configuring RBAC.

 Role-based access control using OAuth/OIDC